Jump to the content

 The most common sleep disorders in children

-Sleep disorders can occur in childhood and have a major impact on health and child development.
-Sleep expert and pediatrician Dr. med.
-Alfred Wiater explains which sleep disorders are most common in children and what parents can do to support their little ones' sleep.
+Sleep disorders can occur as early as childhood and have a major impact on a child's health and development.
+Sleep expert and pediatrician Dr. Alfred Wiater explains which sleep disorders are most common in children and what parents can do to support their little ones' sleep.

 1. When children can't sleep